ATX Green Awards

 Recognizing six exemplary projects.

-Now in its seventh year, the independently organized Austin Green Awards is Austin’s first recognition
+In its seventh year, the independently organized Austin Green Awards is Austin’s first recognition

 program to specifically highlight outstanding accomplishments in the broad arena of sustainable design and